CrunchyData/postgres-operator/docs/content/installation/other/bash.md

 That pod should show 3 of 3 containers in *running* state and that the operator is installed into the *pgo* namespace.

-The sample environment script, examples/env.sh, if used creates some bash functions that you can use to view the Operator logs.
-This is useful in case you find one of the Operator containers not in a running status.
+The sample environment script, examples/env.sh, if used creates some bash functions that you can use to view the Postgres Operator logs.
+This is useful in case you find one of the PGO containers not in a running status.

-Using the pgo CLI, you can verify the versions of the client and server match as follows:
+Using the `pgo` client, you can verify the versions of the client and server match as follows:

     pgo version

-This also tests connectivity between your pgo client host and the Operator server.
+This also tests connectivity between your `pgo` client host and Postgres Operator container.